 Synchronous communication is real-time, with all parties engaged simultaneously.
-It’s great for when decisions are needed right away, or questions have to be answered.
-And it’s also useful when you need to brainstorm, problem-solve or generate innovations and ideas.
+It’s great for when decisions are needed right away or questions have to be answered.
+And it’s also useful when you need to brainstorm ideas, solve problems or generate breakthrough ideas.

 Many businesses find instant messaging (IM) and intranet forums make for a powerful combination in this space.

 Available via your intranet, business IM, or team chat has a modern, social feel that employees love with @mentions and #channels.
 Discussions can be public or private, and most IM platforms also have file-sharing capabilities.
 Plus, it connects employees regardless of where they are working.
-So, even remote workers have the opportunity for water-cooler conversations and casual chats with teammates.
+So, even remote workers have the opportunity to build relationships with water-cooler conversations and casual chats.

 Also available on the intranet are forums or project spaces.
 Again, these can be public or private.
 You can use them for brainstorming, problem-solving, and sharing ideas or insights.
-And to make real-time collaboration even easier, why not embed Google Workspace apps directly in the intranet?
-You can provide relevant context and explanation for the team as they work simultaneously on co-authored documents.
+And to make real-time team collaboration even easier, why not embed Google Workspace apps directly in the intranet?
+You can provide relevant context and explanation for the whole team as they work simultaneously on co-authored documents.
 Intranet forums are an excellent all-round project management tool.

 Improving team communication starts with having the right tools.
 And there’s no better place to start than the company intranet.